longmauriceproj/react-patterns-playground/README.md

 - `yarn format`: Format code with Prettier
 - `yarn lint`: Run ESLint

+For development only:

+- `yarn select-exercise:dev`: Choose exercise to display when updating or adding an exercise

 ## Getting Started

 1. Run `yarn create-attempt`.
 Previous attempts are preserved for reference.